mailpile/www.mailpile.is/blog/2018-10-27_Progress_Report.md

 Hello world!
 How are you?

-I'm writing this, sitting on a bus in Luxembourg, realizing that we have been very quite for quite some time.
+I'm writing this, sitting on a bus in Luxembourg, realizing that we have been very quiet for quite some time.
 Our last posts were in May, first a report on [the results of our first round of desktop package usability testing](2018-05-03_Desktop_Usability_Tests.html), quickly followed by a [statement on how the EFail flaw impacted Mailpile](2018-05-14_PGP_Security_Alert.html).